airim17/DSO-FileSystem/README.md

 ```

 #### 5. ufs
 File that simulates the hard disk driver.
-It allow us to read and write entire blocks of data from the disk.
-Remember that the block size is 4KB.
+It allow us to read and write entire blocks of data from the disk (block size = 4KB).

 ### Possible operations